Health Library

 Complications of acute pancreatitis can happen in some patients, and can include:

-Diagnosing Acute Pancreatitis
+How is Acute Pancreatitis Diagnosed?

-Symptoms of acute pancreatitis can be similar to those of other illnesses, making a diagnosis is often a challenge.
+Symptoms of acute pancreatitis can be similar to those of other illnesses, so making a diagnosis is often a challenge.
 Sometimes, pancreatitis is misdiagnosed as constipation, irritable bowel syndrome or heartburn.

-- Tests that take images, or pictures of the pancreas
+• Tests that take images, or pictures, of the pancreas:

-Treating Acute Pancreatitis
+How is Acute Pancreatitis Treated?

 Treatment for acute pancreatitis depends on the severity of a child’s symptoms.
 Children with mild cases recover on their own with minimal medical support in the hospital.